Brač: Venetian rule 1420-1797

+On 17 March 1538, under the leadership of knez Vittorio Michaeli, the great council of Brač unanimously pleaded to Venice to be allowed to have and arm its own galley (within the Venetian fleet), which they would man themselves and pay for the upkeep.
+The request was approved.
+At the Riva degli Schiavoni in Venice, a landing place for the new Galea Brazzana was defined, where to this day the name is inscribed in stone.
+200 rowers were needed to man the galley.
+The galley were several ships, under an ongoing Venetian commission.
+One shipwreck of the Brač galley was already mentioned for 11 February 1489 under sopracomitos (captain) Rafael Filippi.

 Fewer attacks on the island itself allowed finally for the coast of Brač to be settled.
 This was sped up by the new settlements sympathising with the uskoks and further reducing attacks.
 Later the growth was further encouraged by the Venetian doges, who gave nobel refugees, such as the Čikarelović-Kukretić family (who later renamed Ciccarelli), money and tax relief.
 The Venetian representatives reported in the 1550s, that Brač had twelve settlements, none of them fortified, and all inland.
 Six of them (Nerežišće as the main village, as well as Donji Humac, Dol, Pražnice, Mošulje and Gradac) had their own judge.
 They list 21 bays, and say that seven of them had a few houses.
 These become the seeds for the future settlements Bol, Sutivan, Supetar, Splitska, Postira, Pučišća, and Povlja.
 A Venetian report from 1579 lists all of these as settlements (Bol with a population of more than 400 even), but neglects to list Straževnik, Mošuje, Dubravac, Gradac, and Podgračišće, which we can assume have been abandoned by then.
 Today, only ruins of those can be found on the eastern plateau of the island.

-On 18 April 1596, Juraj Lenković, general of the Croatian Krajina, pleaded pope Clement VIII to send him relief troops to Postira and Sutivan on Brač, in order to help them fight for Klis against the Turkish occupation.
+On 18 April 1596, Juraj Lenković, general of the Croatian Krajina, pleaded pope Clement VIII to send him relief troops from Postira and Sutivan on Brač, in order to help them fight for Klis against the Turkish occupation.
 80 uskoks from Brač joined the attack on Klis against the wishes of Venice, who were aiming to have a peace with the Turks.
-They couldn't hold the fortress long.
-A reserve of 300 uskos was kept on Brač afterwards, who in turn now were attacking Turkish positions into the early 1600s, before a peace between Venice and Turks has been achieved.
+They could not hold the fortress long.
+A reserve of 300 uskoks was kept on Brač afterwards, who in turn now were attacking Turkish positions into the early 1600s, before a peace between Venice and Turks has been achieved.